HLR/SpRL_TextOnly/src/main/scala/edu/tulane/cs/hetml/nlp/sprl/TextOnly/README.md

 ### Setting models
  [BM] is the baseline model and is set using `val model = FeatureSets.BaseLine` and disable using images and preposition classifiers
  `val usePrepositions = false` and `var populateImages = false`.
- You need to set the `isTrain= True` and run the MultiModalTripletApp to train models and when training finished change to `isTrain= False` and rerun the MultiModalTripletApp.
+ You need to set the `isTrain= True` and run the SpRLApp to train models and when training finished change to `isTrain= False` and rerun the SpRLApp.
 You can see the results on screen as well as in `SpRL_TextOnly/data/mSpRL/results/triplet_BM.txt` file.

 ## Running